-18 The optional Extended Characters wordset
+18 The optional Extended-Character wordset word set

-This wordset deals with variable width character encodings.
-It also works with fixed width encodings.
+This wordset word set deals with variable width character encodings.
+It also works with fixed width edl4 encodings.

 Since the standard specifies ASCII encoding for characters, only ASCII-compatible encodings may be used.
 Because ASCII compatibility has so many benefits, most encodings actually are ASCII compatible.
 The characters beyond the ASCII encoding are called "extended characters" (xchars).